King Cheng of Zhou

 King Cheng of Zhou (周成王 (Zhōu Chéng Wáng, Chou^{1} Ch‘êng^{2} Wang^{2}); 1055–1021 BC), personal name Ji Song, was the second king of the Chinese Zhou dynasty.
 The dates of his reign are 1042–1021 BCE or 1042/35–1006 BCE.
 Ji Dan, Duke of Zhou served as regent during his minority.
 His parents were King Wu of Zhou and Queen Yi Jiang.

 Life

 King Cheng was young when he ascended the throne.
 His paternal uncle the Duke of Zhou, fearing that Shang forces might rise again under the possible weak rule of a young ruler, became the regent and supervised government affairs for several years.
-Duke of Zhou established the eastern capital at Luoyang and later defeated a rebellion by Cheng's uncles the Three Guards Cai Shu, Guan Shu and Huo Shu.

-King Cheng later stabilized the Zhou dynasty's border by defeating several barbarian tribes along with the Duke of Zhou.
+At some point during the king's childhood, he grew ill, which prompted the Duke of Zhou to cut off his hair, throw it into the Yellow River, and pray, stating: